Middle Way: Dependent origination and personal identity

-The Timbarukasutta outlines a similar set of two extremes regarding personality:“Suppose that the feeling and the one who feels it are the same thing.
+The Timbarukasutta outlines a similar set of two extremes regarding personality:"Suppose that the feeling and the one who feels it are the same thing.
 Then for one who has existed since the beginning, pleasure and pain is made by oneself.
-I don’t say this.
+I don't say this.
 Suppose that the feeling is one thing and the one who feels it is another.
 Then for one stricken by feeling, pleasure and pain is made by another.
-I don’t say this.
-Avoiding these two extremes, the Realized One teaches by the middle way: ‘Ignorance is a condition for choices.
+I don't say this.
+Avoiding these two extremes, the Realized One teaches by the middle way: 'Ignorance is a condition for choices.
 The discourse then states that the Buddha teaches by the middle and outlines the twelve elements of dependent origination.

 Gethin states that for early Buddhism, personal continuity is explained through the particular way that the various phenomena which make up a sentient being are causally connected.143 According to Gethin, this middle teaching "sees a 'person' as subsisting in the causal connectedness of dependent arising".
 Therefore, thinking that there is something unchanging and constant in a person is eternalistic, while thinking that there is no real connection between the same person at different points in time is annihilationist.
-As Gethin writes: In other words, if we deny that there is a real connectedness between events this is annihilationism, but if we understand that connectedness in terms of an unchanging self this is etemalism; the middle way is that there is only the connectedness, there is only dependent arising."Dependent origination" also gives a rationale for rebirth:
+As Gethin writes: In other words, if we deny that there is a real connectedness between events this is annihilationism, but if we understand that connectedness in terms of an unchanging self this is eternalism; the middle way is that there is only the connectedness, there is only dependent arising."Dependent origination" also gives a rationale for rebirth: